 Another way of attaching Actuals is to type the appropriate account number in the Account (Entry) column, or choose an Account in the selector of the Account column:

-To commit to the selected accounts, scroll to the bottom of the Actuals list and press the Attach Actuals button.
+To commit to attached to the selected accounts, press the Attach Actuals button.

 farmerswife will then pair up the Actuals and Budget Details by looking inside each of the specified Accounts and trying to match the Actuals with the same Object or Object Class in that Account, using the same Activity.